omahs/thorin/README.md

 ## Use Components

-A list of components with examples are available on the [project website](https://thorin.ens.domains).
+A list of components with examples is available on the [project website](https://thorin.ens.domains).

 A simple example to get you started: